dmidlo/histdata.com-tools/docs/temporal-sidecar-performance.md

 - Influx import uses bounded line-protocol batches and writes sequentially through one `InfluxBatchWriter`.

-The sidecar keeps those lanes separate as orchestration, network, CPU/file, and Influx task queues.
+The foreground runtime now uses the same explicit work-item stage functions as the sidecar, and the sidecar keeps those lanes separate as orchestration, network, CPU/file, and Influx task queues.
 Workflow payloads stay bounded to metadata, artifacts, and status events; downloaded archives, CSV files, and cache data remain on disk.

 ## Sidecar Worker Policy